-The fundamental principle of historic stone conservation is to mitigate problems affecting degradation.
-Conservation treatments should always be applied in a minimally invasive and entirely reversible way, should a better technique become available in the future.
-A thorough assessment of the damage to the stone and the examination of all possible options should always precede the determination of any specific treatment.
-New technologies, such as laser ablation, may offer safer, less invasive, and more environmentally friendly approach to stone conservation.
+Conservation treatments are always applied in a minimally invasive and entirely reversible way, should a better technique become available in the future.
+A thorough assessment of the damage and the examination of all possible options precedes the determination of any specific treatment.
+New technologies, such as laser ablation, can offer safer, less invasive, and more environmentally friendly approaches to stone conservation.